KannonZenetism/zenetism-field-physics/structural-physics/spx/frequency-structure-and-the-register-error.md

 L₀ is the bifurcal root of structure (SP02, LMX §6), comprising:

 - ⚫ **Aion** — pre-directional potential; root of centropic emanation (symbolically associated with zero)
 - ♾ **Khaon** — pre-directional potential; root of entropic emanation (symbolically associated with infinity)

 These are not hypostases.
 They do not possess orientation.
 They are the pre-hypostatic requisites from which oriented traversal becomes possible.

 Khaon unfolds through three modal currents (LMX §6):

 - **Latent Infinity** — unexpressed infinity; dispersion held in potential
-- **Motive Infinity (Zenet / PSR)** — the Field of Becoming; infinity in active differentiation and motion
+- **Motive Infinity** (Zenet / PSR) — the Field of Becoming; infinity in active differentiation and motion
 - **Dispersive Infinity** — infinity at full extension; total distribution of form across possibility-space

 **Motive Infinity is the register that spiritual communities are detecting when they speak of "frequency."**

 It is motive.
 It drives becoming.
-It is the initiating impulse that makes hypostatic traversal possible.
-It is dynamic in a sense that Zenon is not — Zenon is trans-structural stillness; Motive Infinity is the pre-hypostatic stirring that produces the conditions for structural expression.
+It is infinity in active differentiation and motion — the entire Field of Becoming, not merely an initiating spark.
+It is dynamic in a sense that Zenon is not — Zenon is trans-structural stillness; Motive Infinity is the pre-hypostatic field that produces the conditions for structural expression.

 But it is not itself within the hypostatic arc.
 It does not traverse.
 It does not operate at L₅ or below.
-It sits at L₀ as a modal current of Khaon — the impulse that makes traversal possible without itself being traversal.
+It sits at L₀ as a modal current of Khaon — the field that makes traversal possible without itself being traversal.

 ### 2.3 The Hypostatic Arc (L₅ → L₁ / IL₅ → IL₁) — Structure in Motion